matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 is not given, the receiving server is to instead use what it considers the room's current state.

-If `eventId` is not provided, `room_version` is added as a mandatory response field, giving the version of the room.
+In addition, `room_version` is added as a mandatory response field (giving the version of the room), irrespective of whether `eventId` is specified.

 ```
 GET /_matrix/federation/v1/state/{roomId}